-To lock both doors, push the front of the master door lock switch on either door, pull the lock tab rearward on the driver's door, or use the key on the outside lock on the driver's door.
+To lock all doors, push the front of the master door lock switch on either front door, pull the lock tab rearward on the driver's door, or use the key on the outside lock on the driver's door.

-Pushing the rear of either master door lock switch will unlock both doors.

-Pushing forward the lock tab on the driver's door only unlocks that door.
+Pushing the rear of either master door lock switch will unlock all doors.
+Pushing forward the lock tab on the driver's door unlocks only that door.

-The lock tab on the passenger's door locks and unlocks that door.
+The lock tab on any passenger's door locks and unlocks that door.